How to List a Cooking Class

 Booking Duration.
 This is how long the class is scheduled for.
-The term “block” is used because classes can be scheduled to repeat, and each session is a “block” of time.
-Simply select “Fixed blocks of”, enter a number, and select the time units (almost certainly hours) for the length of an individual session.
+The term “block” refers to the length of the class (or increments of bookable duration, see next paragraph).
+In almost all cases, simply select “Fixed blocks of”, enter a number, and select the time units (almost certainly hours) for the length of an individual session.

 In the very special case where you are offering custom Cooking Classes for individual clientele, you can select “Customer defined blocks” and the appropriate duration.
 The duration you set is the time increment (e.g., 1 hour).
 You can then set the minimum and maximum number of such blocks.
 For example, with 2-hour duration, you could set the min and max to 1 and 3, and the customer could book you for at least 2, up to 6 hours.

 Requires confirmation?
 Check this box if bookings of this class require your approval/confirmation.
 Payment will not be taken during checkout.
 Note that, after you approve, guests will be notified to complete registration and payment, and it is up to them to do so.

 Check this to allow guests to cancel their booking of the class.
 When checked, fields will appear to allow you to select the length of time before the class when cancellations will no longer be permitted.
 Set this time at least long enough so that you can purchase your ingredients after cancellations are closed.
 This way you won’t be left “holding the bag”.

 Related Classes Tab